ronosirio/snap-polarimetric/README.md

 ``

 #### Run the processing block
+ * First you need to get corresponding id after having the outcome of the `Sentinel-1 L1C GRD Full Scenes` data block and replace
+ `<id>` in the `e2e.sh` file with the corresponding data id.
+Note that, this id also provide `data.json` file as well.

- * First run the following shell command:
+ * Then you can run the following shell command:
 ```bash
     cd snap-polarimetric/blocks/snap-polarimetric/
     ./e2e.sh
  ```
  * The above command creates a directory `/tmp/e2e_snap_polarimetric/` with two subdirectories `input` and `output`.
-  In the `/tmp/e2e_snap_polarimetric/input` there are an example of Sentinel 1 L1C GRD in SAFE format and `data.json` which is a
+  In the `/tmp/e2e_snap_polarimetric/input` there are an example of `Sentinel-1 L1C GRD full Scenes` in SAFE format and `data.json` which is a
   [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) file.
  * Build the docker image as outlined above.
  * Run the following command: